rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 - Altered Inheritance: CRISPR and the Ethics of Human Genome Editing (2019)
 - Gene Editing, Law, and the Environment: Life Beyond the Human (2019)
 - Between Moral Hazard and Legal Uncertainty: Ethical, Legal and Societal Challenges of Human Genome Editing (2018)
-- Human Genome Editing: Science, Ethics, and Governance (2017)
+- Human Genome Editing: Science, Ethics, and Governance[^HGE-Book] (2017)

 #### *Table of Covered Research*

 My desire is for an explanation of "Extent" to be placed elsewhere on this site, but since I don't presently have the explanation up, I will include it here.
 Note that "Extent" applies to searching for something, or to reading and thinking about something.

 - (1) My brain (writing it to get it written)
-- (2) Internet querying and/or reading/thinking < 5 minutes
+- (2) Internet querying and/or reading/thinking ~5 minutes
-- (3) Internet querying and/or reading/thinking < 30 minutes
+- (3) Internet querying and/or reading/thinking 5 - 30 minutes
-- (4) Internet querying and/or reading/thinking < 60 minutes
+- (4) Internet querying and/or reading/thinking 30 - 60 minutes
 - (5) 2 - 5, 60 minute Internet querying and/or reading/thinking sessions
 - (6) 6 - 15, 60 minute Internet querying and/or reading/thinking sessions
 - (7) 16 - 35, 60 minute Internet querying and/or reading/thinking sessions